FredericHeem/coinfeed-backend/README.md

 **coinfeed-backend** is built with maven, developed with eclipse, tested with junit, statically analyzed, code covered, and continuously integrated: [![Build Status](https://travis-ci.org/FredericHeem/coinfeed-backend.png)](https://travis-ci.org/FredericHeem/coinfeed-backend)

 The state machine code generator [StateForge](http://www.stateforge.com) is used to implement this backend.
-By the way, I'm the author of these state machine tools, developer needs to eat their own dog food.
+By the way, I'm the author of these state machine tools, developers need to eat their own dog food.

 Mongodb is used to store the data.